engerlab/HNC_Reports_Agents/README.md

         - Compared outputs from llama3.2 and llama3.3 with the same report & prompt.
 No significant output difference, but llama3.3 was slightly better structured, so will continue to use that.
         - Look back on the PATTERNS in summarie_reports.py and the overlaps with the key info included in the prompts itself.
 How to simplify this to make the prompts more straightforward?
 Like the prompt modifications above.
         - If we were to strictly convert the key summarized texts (though structured) into (encoded) tabular data, there risks lots of "missing fields" for the expert-enhanced prompts derieved variables.
 What to do with this limitation and discuss.
-        - The next immediate extension of this would come back to the Retrieval-Generated-Augmentation (RAG) and Chain-of-Thought (CoT) short paper idea:
-            - One must define a fair evaluation metric scheme.
-And an endpoint.
-Since Overall Survival (OS) is limited with only ~10%, we should also focus on Failure
-            - For example, ask RAG-Enhanced agents from knowledge of reports to predict 2 year of 5 year survival (binary, AUC), or survival analysis, compared with resident/RadOnc predictions by human case reviews.
-Inspired by Lammbert et.al. from literature for such knowledge. (paper 3): how to parition people and time.
-Ultimately, what does this help with or useful other than a thought experiment?
-            - For the last PhD paper, RAG-enhanced reports could also be integrated into the images-included multimodal system for failure prediction, CT (deep Radiomics), PET, with external validation cohorts (public datasets TCIA, GDC, & somewhere else possibly), histopathology whole slide images (WSI), clinical variables, planning dosimetry RT files, also deals with missing modality problem, fusion integration techniques with a CLIP alignment module, for the prediction of OS, Locoregional/distant failures of Head and Neck Cancers.

 - Find "paired" pathology reports and consultation notes of the same patient
     - at /media/yujing/One Touch3/HNC_Reports/PathologyReports, and /media/yujing/One Touch3/HNC_Reports/ConsultRedacted